 Autistic Peer Leadership Group

-The Autistic Peer Leadership Group (APLeG) is a group of autistic or similarly neurodivergent adults who either lead/facilitate or would like to lead/facilitate other small groups of autistic/neurodivergent people.
+The Autistic Peer Leadership Group (APLeG) is a group of autistic or similarly neurodivergent adults who either lead/facilitate or would like to lead/facilitate other small groups of autistic/neurodivergent people, or who would like to develop leadership skills more generally.

 APLeG's main purpose is to help us develop leadership skills.